bugzilla/bugzilla/README.rst

 To test it, you'll want to add an entry to /etc/hosts for bmo-web.vm pointing to 192.168.3.43.

+Then you must start the development webserver with ``vagrant ssh web -c 'start_morbo'``.

 After that, you should be able to visit http://bmo-web.vm/ from your browser.
 You can login as vagrant@bmo-web.vm with the password "vagrant01!" (without